discordjs/guide/guide/commando/throttling.md

 };
 ```

-Now, let's add the `throttling` property to the command. `throttling` is an object, which contains two things:
+Now, add the `throttling` property to the command. `throttling` is an object, which contains two things:

 - `usages` is the amount of times the command can be used in the given time period.
 - `duration` is the amount of time the cooldown lasts, in seconds.